Anonymous slings mud at China's Tianhe, aims at Morgan Stanley

 The Morgan Stanley investment saw Yongye's stock soar around 40 percent in one day.
 It subsequently fell back, but the accusations faded, and MSPEA later tried to buy out the company.

-Anonymous Analytics has published reports critical of other Chinese companies in the past, including Huabao International (0336.HK), Qihu 360 QIHU.N and Chaoda Modern Agriculture Holdings (0682.HK), though investors shrugged off allegations made against Qihu and Huabao.
+Anonymous Analytics has published reports critical of other Chinese companies in the past, including Huabao International , Qihu 360 and Chaoda Modern Agriculture Holdings, though investors shrugged off allegations made against Qihu and Huabao.

-Sources could not be named as they were not authorised to speak to media.